KaustavKhatua/Linux/README.md

 ## What does chmod command do
 Read from this link: https://www.geeksforgeeks.org/chmod-command-linux/

+## What is sudoers file
+Read from this link: https://www.linux.com/training-tutorials/configuring-linux-sudoers-file/

 # Issues
 ## Was not able to open Settings in Ubuntu 20.04